taskflow/taskflow/README.md

 <div align="right"><b><a href="#table-of-contents">back to TOC</a></b></div>

-# Debug a Taskflow Graph
+# Visualize a Taskflow Graph

-Concurrent programs are notoriously difficult to debug.
-To debug a taskflow graph, we suggest:
-(1) name each task and dump the graph, and
-(2) start with one thread before going multiple.

-## Dump a Taskflow Graph

 You can dump a taskflow in [GraphViz][GraphViz] format using the method `dump`.